Geoffrey Inkin: Post-military career

 Inkin was Chairman of the Cardiff Bay Development Corporation from 1987 until 2000 and chairman of the Land Authority of Wales between 1987 and 1998.
 He was a member of Gwent County Council and Gwent Police Authority.

 Personal life

 Inkin was twice married.
 His first marriage was to Susan Elizabeth Sheldon in 1961.
 Together they had three children, all sons.
 Their marriage was dissolved in 1998.
 In 1998, he married Susan Inglefield (née Turcan).

+Lady Inkin contested Vale of Glamorgan for the Conservative Party in the 2001 General Election.

 Honours and decorations

 On 14 July 1959, it was announced Inkin had been Mentioned in Despatches "in recognition of gallant and distinguished services in Cyprus for the period 1st January to 30th June 1959".

 In the 1972 New Year Honours, he was appointed Member of the Order of the British Empire (MBE).
 He was promoted to Officer of the Order of the British Empire (OBE) on 18 December 1973 "in recognition of distinguished services in Northern Ireland during the period 1 May 1973 – 31 July 1973".

 In November 1981, he was nominated for the position of High Sheriff of Gwent.
 On 15 April 1983, he was appointed Deputy Lieutenant of Gwent by the Lord Lieutenant.
 He was once more nominated for the position of High Sheriff of Gwent in November 1984.
 In 1987, then living at Court St. Lawrence, Llangovan, Monmouth, he was appointed as High Sheriff of Gwent.